 A medication administration record (MAR) is a written document that lists patient's medications that have been ordered by the prescriber.
 It may be paper or electronic.
 The medication record is part of the patient/client's permanent legal record.
 UAP's must accurately enter information into the record by "charting" or documenting all assistance provided with medications.
 As a legal document, the MAR's accuracy is very important.
 Forgetting to document is the same as saying you did not assist with a medication and therefore the MAR can be used to validate that a medication was not given.
 Facilities have a wide range of MARs, so they will look different in different facilities.
 Most will be set up as a graph or a grid.
-In Home Health and CFH situations, documentation may be simply a notation on the daily log in the appropriate place.
-What is documented and what is not documented are both equally important.
+In Home Health and CFH situations, documented and what is not documented are both equally important.
 No matter the setting the MARs will all include some basic information including: